cwru-courses/csds440-f23-6/Assignments/HW1.md

 Answer:
 1. A suitable task for a machine learning application could be the classification of the famous Iris Dataset.
 In this dataset there are three classes, or species of flowers, each datapoint has five features and one label.
 While teaching the model, each of the five features would be provided and it would have three outputs between 0 and 1.
 The largest output would signify its prediction on the datapoints as that specific species of flower.
 Our performance measure would indicate how wrong the model's prediction is.
 If the model outputs a low value for species 1, and a higher value for species 2 and 3, while the correct answer is species 1, we would assign the model with a particularly low performance measure.
 A suitable hypothesis space would have to include all the features on which the species of the flower is dependent upon.
 The final concept would have to precisely distinguish between the three species based on the various possible combinations of the 5 features.
-2.
+2. Another interesting possible application for machine learning would be as a content recommendation system for users on sites like Youtube, Facebook, Netflix etcetera.
+The attributes to be fed to the model would be user data like, tags for content the user has 'interacted' with.
+The output for the model would be tags for content the model thinks the user will 'like'.
+A performance measure would be the relative amount of interaction the user has with the recommended content from the model.
+Examples would be actual users from the site and their respective interaction data.
+The hypothesis space for the model would simply be the set of optimized weights and biases calculated from gradient optimization.

 5. Explain in your own words: why memorization should not be considered a valid learning approach.
 Try to use good, intuitive examples from human learning to motivate your arguments.

 Answer:
- Though memorizing as a major learning strategy has its place in certain contexts, depending solely on memorization might stiffle deeper knowledge and critical thinking.
+ Though memorizing as a major learning strategy has its place in certain contexts, depending solely on memorization might stifle deeper knowledge and critical thinking.
 Consider a learner who is memorizing mathematical formulae or concepts from a computer programming language.
 While they may be able to solve issues using the formula or principles they have learned, they may struggle when confronted with a slightly different challenge that needs them to modify what they have learned.
 	Furthermore, difficulties in practice are frequently complicated and need a better comprehension of principles as well as training.
 For example, a soldier who has memorized the whole handbook of any weapon handed to him would be unable to utilize it adequately to protect themselves or others on a battlefield unless they have undergone rigorous training with that weapon to manage stressful scenarios.

 6. Explain in your own words: why tabula rasa learning is impossible.